-In the first quarter of 2022, MKS was comprised of the following three divisions: the Vacuum Solutions Division ("VSD"), the Photonics Solutions Division ("PSD") and the Equipment Solutions Division ("ESD").
+In the first and second quarters of 2022, MKS was comprised of the following three divisions: the Vacuum Solutions Division ("VSD"), the Photonics Solutions Division ("PSD") and the Equipment Solutions Division ("ESD").
 During the third quarter of 2022, MKS consolidated ESD into PSD and prior periods were recast to reflect this change.
-On August 17, 2022, MKS completed its acquisition of Atotech Limited ("Atotech") and the Atotech business became MKS' new Materials Solutions Division ("MSD").
-MKS' reportable segments as of March 31, 2023 consist of its three divisions, VSD, PSD and MSD.
+On August 17, 2022, MKS acquired Atotech Limited ("Atotech" and such transaction, the "Atotech Acquisition") and the Atotech business became MKS' new Materials Solutions Division ("MSD").
+MKS' reportable segments as of June 30, 2023 consist of its three divisions, VSD, PSD and MSD.